Category Archives: English Version

 Captain Nguyen Chi Hien led the battalion in a triumphal return to Lai Khe.

-Truth is the battle began at sunrise and quickly ended in the afternoon.
-Although it was in a short time, the battle marked the first brilliant victory of the ARVN on the battlefield outside the frontier.
+The truth is the battle began at sunrise and quickly ended in the afternoon.
+Although it was a short battle, it marked the first brilliant victory of the ARVN on the battlefield outside the frontier.

 Continue reading The First New Year’s Victory